-Green tea is a great supplement for your immune system, overall health, and general weight loss.
-But are there any negative effects from drinking it regularly?
+Green tea extract is a great supplement for your immune system, overall health, and general weight loss.
+But are there any negative effects from taking it regularly?

 What is green tea?

 That bitter, yellowy brown colored tea you’re currently drinking is called green tea.
 It comes from the leaves of the Camellia sinensis plant.

 The only difference between green and black tea is that black leaves are left to oxidize and don’t begin to change color.